A walking tour of Venice through art and design

 MAY offers three customised walking tours of Venice, called VeniceFor (each specialising in art, design and architecture), and wanderers are equipped with unique welcome kits.
 Kits include a tote bag (emblazoned with the words ‘Venice for Tipsy Gallerinas’, ‘Venice for Wannabe Archistars’ and ‘Venice for Sleepless Designers’), and useful tools made of sustainable materials to explore the city: a small brick of water and a printed map of the island made from the same algae that infest the lagoon.

-Walking tour of Venice: the art and design highlights
+A tour of Venice through its best art and design locations

 ‘One of my favorite collaborations between Lunardelli Venezia and other designers is the one with Tessitura Bevilacqua, which is another amazing stop included in our tours,’ continues Malfitano.
 ‘The weaving mill Luigi Bevilacqua is one of the most ancient working mills in Europe, and they still manually produce the unique soprarizzo velvet using the same techniques and high quality required by the Doges, on the original looms of the 18th Century.
 It is something incredible to see: an ancient mill, where only a few exquisite centimeters of velvet are woven each day!’